18F/18f.gsa.gov/_posts/2018-08-14-shared-infrastructure-as-code.md

 - technical guides
 - devops
 - 18f.gsa.gov
-excerpt: “At many government agencies, a central IT team manages DNS directly.
+excerpt: "At many government agencies, a central IT team manages DNS directly.
 Other teams must request changes using help desk tickets, which can have inconsistent turnaround times, and are susceptible to human error.
-Having DNS records as code and doing changes through pull requests brought turnaround time down from multiple days to under ten minutes.”
+Having DNS records as code and doing changes through pull requests brought turnaround time down from multiple days to under ten minutes."
 ---

 If you follow [DevOps